htaymour/aws_app_manger/README.md

 yaml
 system

-Please fill the files below for access to aws s3 account: credentials ---> for aws key and ID bucket      ---> for bucket name config      ---> for aws gateway configuration
+Please fill the files below under .aws folder for access to aws s3 account:

+credentials ---> for aws key and ID

+bucket      ---> for bucket name

+config      ---> for aws gateway configuration